Abuton/flaskAPI/README.md

 # Bank Flask Route

-To perform some basic financial instituition operations like:
+For financial instituition Employees to perform some basic financial instituition operations like:

 - edit customer
 - add customer